iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 <br />

-Different data sets, different interpolations!
+_It was all weekend at the end._

-## Some work notes
+## Work notes

 Highlights:
-- Finally started using `pdb` this week - extremely helpful for inspecting model inputs and outputs and dimensions when writing the `ContextLanguageModelLoader`
+- Finally started using `pdb` extensively this week - extremely helpful for inspecting model inputs and outputs and layer dimensions when writing the `ContextLanguageModelLoader`

 Future improvements:
 - Desperately need gains in efficiency of model training.
 I need to break my habit of watching models train :sweat_smile::